bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ## Wrapping up

 Remote plugin execution simplifies the process of generating code for your Protobuf API.
 It also has the added benefit of enforcing reproducible outputs by eliminating differences in the environment where generation takes place, such as a developer's local machine or across continuous integration environments.

-All code generation takes place in a **secure environment** on the BSR.

 Bring your own Protobuf files, or publish them to the BSR, and then generate the corresponding client and server code in your language of choice with hosted plugins on the BSR.
 You get all the benefits of code generation without the headache of managing plugins or `protoc` versions.